clgi-technology/clgi-wordpress/README.md

 - ✅ GitHub Actions CI/CD integration
 - ✅ Optional website cloning on VM for demo/testing

-  **NOTE:** All is done via Github action to easy allow for mobility but you may prefeer to use command line as well.
+  **NOTE:** All is done via Github action to easy allow for mobility but you may prefer to use command line as well.

 ---